Frequently Asked Questions

 I have a vacation planned during one of the classes, what if I can’t attend all of the classes?

-We understand; just let us know as far in advance as possible so we can find a substitute for you.
+We understand.
+Please let us know as far in advance as possible so we can find a substitute for you.

 I had an emergency pop up and I can’t make my class today/tomorrow, what should I do?